-Your eligibility for Housing Benefit depends on your housing status.
+Your eligibility for Housing Benefit or the Universal Credit Housing Costs element depends on your housing status.

 Social housing tenants

-Social housing tenants (people who rent from their local council or from a housing association) are eligible for Housing Benefit on all of their 'eligible' rent unless they have spare room.
-In this case the under occupation rules apply.
-The calculator works out how much Housing Benefit is payable: you may not get your rent paid in full if you have income or savings above a set amount or if you live with non-dependents.
+Social housing tenants (people who rent from their local council or from a housing association) are eligible for help with all of their 'eligible' rent unless they have spare room, in which case the under occupation rules may apply.
+The calculator works out how much is payable.
+You may not get your rent paid in full if you have income or savings above a set amount or if you live with non-dependents.

 Private sector tenants

-Private sector tenants - people who rent from a private landlord - are eligible for Local Housing Allowance (LHA).
-LHA is a form of Housing Benefit, but rather than being based on the actual rent you pay it is based on a standard allowance for each area.
+Private sector tenants - people who rent from a private landlord - have their help with housing costs worked out based on the appropriate Local Housing Allowance (LHA) rate.
+Instead of being based on the actual rent you pay it is based on a standard allowance for each area and the property size your household is thought to need.
 For more information see Local Housing Allowance.

 Mortgage or owned outright

-If you are buying a share in your home through a shared ownership scheme then you may be eligible to receive Housing Benefit and help with mortgage interest.
+If you are buying a share in your home through a shared ownership scheme then you may be eligible to receive help to cover the rent part and a Support for Mortgage Interest loan to help with the mortgage interest.
 For more information see shared ownership.

 If you live in supported accommodation you will receive care, support and supervision from your landlord.
 In order to meet the definition in the benefits calculator you should only select this option if the care, support and supervision you receive is more than 'minimal'.
 This is because we assume that people selecting supported accommodation are exempt from the benefits cap and under occupation rules, and only where you receive more than 'minimal' support will this be true.